What is Price Mgmt and How Does It Apply to Sales?

 - Transparency: Clearly communicate pricing structures to all partners.
 Use a partner portal for this.

-- Value-Based: Price products based on the perceived value to the customer.
-Not just on cost.
+- Value-Based: Price products based on the perceived value to the customer, not just on cost.

 4. Implementation